 NYC DOB Violation

-A violation is an official notice issued by a New York City agency (such as the Department of Buildings, HPD*, or other authorities) for not following building, housing, safety, or environmental rules.
-A violation can lead to fines, hearings, and, in some cases, daily penalties until the condition is corrected.
+In our NYC Violation Codes HUB, violation is the base concept that connects many specific types of building and housing violations listed below.
+For your understanding: a violation is an official notice issued by a New York City agency (such as DOB*, HPD*, or other authorities) for not following building, housing, safety, or environmental rules.

 Important information